BleuBleu/FamiStudio/FamiStudio/Localization/README.md

 ```

 # General guidelines
-Please follow these guidelines *exactly*.
+Please follow these guidelines.
 Any PR/contribution that does not follow these will be rejected.

 ## Translate the whole app or don't do it at all
 If you want to translate the app to a new language, I will require that you do a FULL translation, not just the feature you happen to use.
 You will need to go through every single string, dialog box, error message, etc. Make sure you have a grasp on every feature FamiStudio has and how to activate them.